derekeklund/Backtesting/README.md

 ✔ Visualize results with Matplotlib

-✔ Optimize parameters using Sharpe ratio and drawdown metrics.
+⬜ Optimize parameters using Sharpe ratio and drawdown metrics.

-⬜ Build Flask-App to guide users through analyzing potential pairs and backtesting performance
+⬜ Build Flask-App or GUI to guide users through analyzing potential pairs and backtesting performance